Hemphill Road TCE

 The EPA will conduct a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
 Outreach efforts will include public notices, fact sheets and informational meetings on cleanup progress and activities.

 In March 2013, the EPA, the NCDENR and the North Carolina Division of Public Health held a public meeting to update the community on the proposal to list the site on the NPL and on the private/community water well monitoring efforts that have been conducted by NCDENR and EPA.
-Another public meeting is currently being scheduled to discuss the RI/FS work plan with the community and will be announced shortly.
+A public meeting was held on April 15, 2014, to discuss the site history and the planned RI/FS sampling activities and to address community questions and concerns about the site.

 The EPA is conducting the site’s remedial investigation/feasibility study to understand the type, source and extent of contamination.
 After completing it, the EPA will issue a proposed cleanup plan.